-In the mid-1990s I was in talks with Moody Publishers about the possibility of writing a second book.
+In the mid-1990s, I was in talks with Moody Publishers about the possibility of writing a second book.
 They asked what topics interested me, and among the ideas we discussed was a book tailored to the financial needs of widows.
-Due to writing fatigue after the first book, coupled with the time demands of the SMI newsletter, that follow-up book never got written.
+Due to writing fatigue after my first book, coupled with the time demands of the SMI newsletter, that follow-up book never got written.

 I want to see widows get the kind of personalized, objective financial advice they need.
-However, due to legal/regulatory restrictions, we at SMI are not allowed to offer individualized counsel.
-A widow needs a trusted and competent financial planner who will listen to her story, review her financial situation, and suggest a prudent course of action.
+However, due to legal/regulatory restrictions, we at the SMI newsletter are not allowed to offer individualized counsel.
+A widow needs a trusted and competent advisor who will listen to her story, review her financial situation, and suggest a prudent course of action.

 If you are an existing member, please Login.